-Fully autonomous, self-driving cars aren’t here yet, so for anyone that wants to own a car, you’re still going to need to attend some kind of drivers ed online course, learn your traffic rules and regulations, then get some actual driving experience on the road.
+Fully autonomous, self-driving cars aren’t here yet, so for anyone who wants to own a car, you’re still going to need to attend some kind of driver’s ed online course, learn your traffic rules and regulations, then get some actual driving experience on the road.

-These days, there are a lot of high tech options built into different models of cars that make driving a lot easier.
+These days, there are a lot of high-tech options built into different models of cars that make driving a lot easier.
 We refer, in general terms, to these types of devices as driving assists, since they’re meant to help people out while driving.

-In more expensive cars, like the luxury Tesla cars, we even have early versions of self-driving functionality, where, once you’re actually on the road, you can let go of the wheel, brakes and accelerator and let the car drive itself under certain conditions.
+In more expensive cars, like the luxury Tesla cars, we even have early versions of self-driving functionality, where, once you’re actually on the road, you can let go of the wheel, brakes, and accelerator and let the car drive itself under certain conditions.

 So now comes the big question.
 If you’re being tested in your own car anyway, and you know you’re going to be relying heavily on one function or another, is it okay to rely on that function to do something for you during your driver’s test?

-The Purpose Of Testing
+The Purpose of Testing

-Smaller instances of driving knowledge, such as the correct way to align wheels when parking up-hill or down-hill are, once again, down to how well you retained the lessons of both practical and drivers ed online courses.
+Smaller instances of driving knowledge, such as the correct way to align wheels when parking up-hill or down-hill is, once again, down to how well you retained the lessons of both practical and driver’s ed online courses.

 But beyond the test of your knowledge of driving rules and regulations, you do need to meet a certain minimum level of both driving skill and driver awareness, and this is where the use of driving assists becomes a lot murkier and more ethically troublesome.

 Before we go into details of whether or not you can use driving assists during your driving test, let me introduce you to some of the most common driving assists that modern cars usually have these days:

 This may just be a piece of electronic equipment in your car, but it can be the most helpful driving assist that has been invented so far – it tells you which way you need to go by relying on satellite information alone.